 It boasts three restaurants with the rarest of accolades, a three star Michelin rating: Akelarre, Arzak, and Martin Berasategui.
 Reserve way in advance, if these restaurants are on your to do list for San Sebastian.

 Be sure to stroll in San Sebastian’s pedestrianized historic center, Parte Vieja.
 It’s sprinkled with an endless variety of upscale stores, vibrant pintxo bars, and tony restaurants.
+You may want to go on a pintxo food tour or on a guided pintxos + wine tour in the evening.

 Parte Vieja has an abundance of pintxos (tapas) bars.
 The cardinal rule of Basque pintxos-bar dining is to never stop moving, sampling different bites on your nocturnal journey.